Srichetan05/Assembler---Emulator/README.md

 ```sh
 ./emulator
 ```
--Asks for input of machine code(assembler generated) file after executing the .exe file
+- Asks for input of machine code(assembler generated) file after executing the .exe file

+- Bubble Sort png file shows how to run both the files

 ## File Structure
 - `asm.cpp` - Source code for the assembler